amzn/style-dictionary/docs/tokens.md

 ## Design token structure

-You can structure your properties any way you want.
+You can structure your tokens any way you want.
 You could have a flat object rather than a nested one:

 ```json
 {